Studio 100: History

 In January 2018, Studio 100's global distribution division Studio 100 Media under its German brand subsidiary M4E AG announced that they had taken full control of the live action/animated hybrid series Mia and Me by acquiring the remaining 50% stake in the series from its co-production partner Hahn Film with m4e AG and their parent company Studio 100 planning to expand the franchise.

 In late-July 2018, Studio 100 through its Munich-based global production and distribution division Studio 100 Media announced the launch of feature-focused German CGI animation production studio named Studio Isar Animation in order for Studio 100 to expand their film productions completely in-house with the new animation production studio being located at Studio 100's Munich-based headquarters which opened three months later in October of that same year.

+In June 2019, Studio 100 had appointed Barbara Stephen, the managing director of its Australian entertainment and animation production subsidiary Flying Bark Productions, to become the CEO of content of its Auatralian international arm Studio 100 International and she would oversee all original content development, investment, and animation pipelines and assume executive management for all of development, investment and animation production across the creative businesses across Studio 100's main international subsidiaries which are its French animation division Studio 100 Animation, the CGI-feature animation production unit Studio Isar Animation and New York-based American production studio Little Airplane Productions and Studio 100 had backed the expansion of Flying Bark Productions' in-house animation capacities as it appointed Alexia Gates-Foale as head of production.

 The theme park division, Plopsa, also grew significantly.
 After taking full control of Plopsaland in 2005, they opened a couple of new theme parks in Hasselt (2005), Dalen (2010) and co-opened a theme park in Torzym (2018).
 The division also owned theme parks in Stavelot (2005), Haßloch (2010), Antwerp (2019), and created water parks in De Panne (2015) and Hannuit-Landen (2020).
 With expansions planned in four countries: Belgium, Poland, the Czech Republic, and the Netherlands.

 On 7 February 2020, the ownership of the group shifted again when Vic Swerts and 3D Investors acquired 17% and 8% of the shares respectively.
 After the transaction Gert Verhulst, Hans Bourlon and BNP Paribas Fortis Private Equity had a remaining 25% share each.

 In 2020, their animation studio Flying Bark Productions opened a second studio in Los Angeles.